databonsai/databonsai/docs/ExtractTransformer.md

 -   `input_data` (str): The text data to be transformed.
 -   `max_tokens` (int, optional): The maximum number of tokens to generate in the response.
 Defaults to 1000.
+-   `json` (bool): Whether to turn on JSON mode.
+Only works with OpenAIProvider for now

 #### Returns